Willem van den Blocke: Biography

 After 14 years of service to the Margrave, he received a recommendation letter and then went to work in Poland.
 He received many commissions such as the design and execution of the tomb of Christopher Báthory, brother of the King of Poland Stephen Báthory.
 He completed this commission from 1581 to 1583 in Wartenburg (Barczewo).

 In early 1584, he went to Gyulafehérvár in Transylvania to install in the local church a tomb he had created.

 Willem van den Blocke moved on 18 June 1584 to Danzig (Gdańsk), the center of the Vistula delta Mennonites, carrying with him a recommendation by Stephen Báthory, the king of Poland.
 As he was in royal employ, he did not have to join the local guild.
 He ran a workshop in Danzig until his death His most important work in Danzig was the design of one of the gates in the city walls, called the High Gate (completed in 1588).
 He also created numerous epitaphs and tombs.
 He also designed the facades of town houses in Danzig, Toruń (Thorn) and Elbing (Elbląg).

 His son Abraham van den Blocke was also an architect and sculptor, whereas his sons Jacob van den Blocke, Isaak van den Blocke and David van den Blocke were painters.
 Van den Blocke died in Danzig in the same year as his sons Abraham and Isaac, likely from an infectious disease.

 Work

-Willem van den Brocke is regarded as the main representative in the Baltics of Italianizing Flemish mannerism as developed first by Cornelis Floris.
+Willem van den Blocke is regarded as the main representative in the Baltics of Italianizing Flemish mannerism as developed first by Cornelis Floris.
 Although he designed many building ornaments, he is best known for his monuments.
 His monuments are characterized by their clarity and rich ornamentation.
 The deceased are presented realistically.